AlgoMaster Logo

 Intuition

-This problem is tailor-made for binary search.
-We have a sorted range [1, n], and the guess API acts as a comparator that tells us whether to go left or right.
-Instead of checking numbers one by one, we can guess the middle of our current range and instantly eliminate half the candidates.
+We have a sorted range [1, n], and the guess API acts as a comparator that tells us whether the pick is in the left half or the right half of our current range.
+Guessing the midpoint and discarding the half that cannot contain the pick reduces the candidate count from m to m/2 in a single call.

 Algorithm